VrushankPatel/Leader-Election-Playground/SPECIFICATION.md

 - Backend APIs with aiohttp for node status/control
 - TUI frontend using rich for visualization
 - Scenario YAMLs and run scripts
-- Basic tests and CI setup (pending)

-Pending:
 - Comprehensive tests for all modules
 - Full CI pipeline with GitHub Actions
-- Benchmarks and performance analysis
+- Benchmarks and performance analysis scripts
 - Docker integration
 - Replay functionality for logs
 - Advanced metrics and Grafana integration

+Pending:
+- None